-Fodovol Troffishing Day ships for Maritisana Hackish and Hackish Cil Cahadula I Substances Federal Trafficking Penalties for Marijuana, Hashish and Hashish Oil, Schedule I Substances Marijuana 1,000 kilograms or more marijuana mixture or 1,000 or more marijuana plants First Offense: Not less than 10 yrs. or more than life.
+Federal Trafficking Penalties for Marijuana, Hashish and Hashish Oil, Schedule I Substances Marijuana First Offense: Not less than 10 yrs. or more than life.
 If death or serious bodily injury, not less than 20 yrs., or more than life.
-Fine more than \$10 million if an individual, \$50 million if other than a individual.
+Fine not more than \$10 million if an individual, \$50 million if other than an individual.
 Second Offense: Not less than 20 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$20 million if an individual, \$75 million if other than an individual.
 Marijuana 100 to 999 kilograms marijuana mixture or 100 to 999 marijuana plants First Offense: Not less than 5 yrs. or more than 40 yrs.
 If death or serious bodily injury, not less than 20 yrs. or more than life.
 Fine not more than \$5 million if an individual, \$25 million if other than an individual.
 Second Offense: Not less than 10 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$8 million if an individual, \$50million if other than an individual.
-Marijuana 50 to 99 kilograms marijuana mixture, 50 to 99 marijuana plants First Offense: Not more than 20 yrs.
+Marijuana 50 to 99 kilograms marijuana mixture, 50 to 99 marijuana plants Hashish First Offense: Not more than 20 yrs.
 If death or serious bodily injury, not less than 20 yrs. or more than life.
 Fine \$1 million if an individual, \$5 million if other than an individual.
 Second Offense: Not more than 30 yrs.
-If death or serious bodily Hashish More than 10 kilograms injury, life imprisonment.
+If death or serious bodily injury, life imprisonment.
 Fine \$2 million if an individual, \$10 million if other than an individual.
-Hashish Oil More than 1 kilogram Marijuana less than 50 kilograms marijuana (but does not include 50 or more marijuana plants regardless of weight) First Offense: Not more than 5 yrs.
+More than 10 kilograms Hashish Oil More than 1 kilogram ii other than an individual.
+Marijuana less than 50 kilograms marijuana (but does not include 50 or more marijuana plants regardless of weight) First Offense: Not more than 5 yrs.
 Fine not more than \$250,000, \$1 million if other than an individual.
 Second Offense: Not more than 10 yrs.
 Fine \$500,000 if an individual, \$2 million if other than individual.
 1 to 49 marijuana plants Hashish 10 kilograms or less Hashish Oil 1 kilogram or less